 Men’s Talk theatre performance

-A 35-minute play sharing men’s experiences of mental ill health and the journey to recovery.
-The performance includes adult themes.
+A 35-minute play shared men’s experiences of mental ill health and the journey to recovery.
+The performance included adult themes.

 - When: Wednesday, 10 September at 10am